Commoddity/commons-api-v2/README.md

 - Retool module for updating categories
 - Set up Email & SMS notification service
 - Set up notifications for when a new Bill or Event is created
+- Document all Services, Utils and other logic

 # Commons API - Rebuild